Norman Greenfield

-Charles Norman Greenfield (4 April 1907 – 17 September 1997) was a fireman with the Manchester City Fire Brigade who precipitated a significant legal case in British trade union history, particularly regarding the Fire Brigades Union (FBU).
+Charles Norman Greenfield (4 April 1907 – 17 September 1997) was an English fireman with the Manchester City Fire Brigade who precipitated a significant legal case in British trade union history, particularly regarding the Fire Brigades Union (FBU).

 Until 1938, the Manchester Fire Brigade had been part of the Manchester City Police and its members attested as police constables, a common practice in the early 20th century.
 In 1938 it became an independent organisation, but firemen who had joined before that time continued to be police constables and answerable to the Chief Constable in disciplinary matters.
 The Chief Constable also continued officially to be the Director of the Fire Brigade.

 The Barnsley-born Greenfield was an experienced First Class Fireman who had been a member of the brigade for some years and was therefore an attested police constable.
 As such, he was not permitted to join the FBU or any other trade union.
 However, he took an interest in the welfare of his fellow firemen and particularly of the wartime members of the Auxiliary Fire Service, whose conditions were often extremely poor.
 He was one of the four members of the board of representatives, the body which had replaced the Police Federation in the fire brigade after 1938.
 He urged the AFS members to join the FBU, which, not being police officers, they were entitled to do.
 On 5 November 1940, Greenfield wrote to John Horner, General Secretary of the FBU, informing him of these conditions and enclosing 28 membership application forms from members of the AFS.
 However, Horner had recently moved and the letter was returned to sender on 9 November.
 Greenfield had listed his return address as "Fire Station, Manchester 10", his own station, but the letter was returned simply to "The Fire Station, Manchester" and delivered to headquarters.